 dagster-airflow) Tools for compiling Dagster pipelines to Airflow DAGs, and for ingesting Airflow DAGs to represent them in Dagster.

 dagster-aws) Dagster integrations for working with AWS resources.

 dagster-azure) Dagster integrations for working with Microsoft Azure resources.

 dagster-celery-docker) Provides an executor that lets Celery workers execute in Docker containers.

 dagster-celery-k8s) Provides an executor that lets Celery workers execute on Kubernetes.

-dagster-databricks) Provides solids and resources for integrating with Databricks.
+dagster-databricks) Provides ops and resources for integrating with Databricks.

 dagster-datadog) Provides an integration with Datadog, to support publishing metrics to Datadog from within Dagster solids.

 dagster-docker) Provides components for deploying Dagster to Docker.

 dagster-gcp) Dagster integrations for working with Google Cloud Platform resources.